 Then, add to this a well-documented Kiwi brunch fixation – nay, a stereotype – both here and abroad and it I was genetically predetermined for a brunch addiction.
 See, look.

 Sometimes us antipodeans ladies do want to break the mold though, and branch out of the egg benedict laden gatherings we delight in.
-I don’t meant by opting for another meal (though we do that too, sometimes) but by trying something a little new in the name of brunch.
+I don’t mean by opting for another meal (though we do that too, sometimes) but by trying something a little new in the name of brunch.
 Peruvian.
 When the lovely Miss Globetrotter Postcards and I were tee-ing up a last-minute brunchy morning a while ago, she discovered rave reviews and recommendations of Pachamama and before we knew it, it was all systems go.

-After walking past the restaurant at the end of Marylebone High Street three times (seriously, ‘unobtrusive’ should be the name not Pachamama) we wandered into into the fashionably dishevelled basement to be met with huge smiles and shown to our seats.
+After walking past the restaurant at the end of Marylebone High Street three times (seriously, ‘unobtrusive’ should be the name not Pachamama) we wandered into the fashionably dishevelled basement to be met with huge smiles and shown to our seats.
 Small plates are the name of their brunch game (though I hear the burgers are renowned in burger loving circles) and with a large bottle of sparkling water we peru-sed the menu.
 (Sorry).

 Around half the short menu was gluten free and luckily the infamous crab churros were included in the selection and the chia seed & tapioca bircher with rhubarb and almond also made it into my shortlist.
 My lovely blate opted for the sea bass cerviche and her favourite vegetable, fried aubergine served with smoked yoghurt and pecans.
-Each of our choices were lovely, but the front runners were the crab churros (served with a riduculously moreish flavoured salt) and the fried aubergine.
+Each of our choices were lovely, but the front runners were the crab churros (served with a ridiculously moreish flavoured salt) and the fried aubergine.
 The light and crispy churros simply melted in our mouths and the aubergine hit us with a complex spice profile we weren’t expecting.

 We loved the array of more unusual flavours (especially the edible flowers and rhubarb tapioca) as we gossiped the morning away in our private corner.
 Eventually ordering a round of coffee to properly continue our catch up (once an antipodean, always an antipodean) we agreed that portions are gourmet sized but full of flavour and perfect for a mid-morning graze – one of the joys of flexible brunches.